Skip to content

 Brooks Betz, Trustee – mr. local history project.

-On May 24, 1760 – May 24th is the day back in 1760 when King George II dedicated in a charter the official recognition of Bernardston to Sir Francis Bernard, the Royal Governor of New Jersey.
+On May 24, 1760, King George II, in a Charter, granted Bernardston official recognition to Sir Francis Bernard, the Royal Governor of New Jersey.

 Anyone Can Participate in Bernards Township Day